koaning/datatui/docs/index.md

 pip install datatui
 ```

 ## Scope

 The goal of this project is to offer a constrained and minimalistic alternative to full fledged web apps for data annotation.
-It allows you to annotate data with just four labels: `yes`, `no`, `maybe`, `skip`.
-Anything that you can render nicely in [rich](https://github.com/Textualize/rich) can be used as input.
-This setup excludes a lot of annotation tasks that require more complex interactions, but for simple tasks it also excludes a lot of overhead.
+You can only use four labels: `yes`, `no`, `maybe`, and `skip`.
+Only having a few options forces you to keep the scope small, which usually does wonders for data quality.
+It is still pretty flexible though, so you can use it for more complex tasks if you want.
+Anything that you can render nicely in [rich](https://github.com/Textualize/rich) can be rendered in `datatui`.

 You only need a terminal, which also means that you can SSH into your cron server to have a look at some of your data.